farm-ng/amiga-dev-kit/website/docs/concepts/controller_service/README.md

 - [Record a Track](/docs/examples/record_track)
 - [Follow a Track](/docs/examples/controller_track)

-:::warning Danger
+:::caution Warning
-**WARNING**: The controller examples will cause the Amiga to drive when the dashboard is in auto mode.
+The controller examples will cause the Amiga to drive when the dashboard is in auto mode.
 Make sure the area is clear before running examples.

-You can also run this example when the Amiga dashboard is not in `AUTO READY` or `AUTO ACTIVE` and see the commands being sent with the red needle on the auto page.
+You can also run the examples when the Amiga dashboard is not in `AUTO READY` or `AUTO ACTIVE` and see the commands being sent with the red needle on the auto page without the Amiga actually moving.
 :::